saderi/n8n-with-docker/Readme.md

-# n8n deploy with Docker Compose
+# Self host n8n deploy with Docker Compose
 This repository contains a Docker Compose configuration to deploy n8n.

 ## Prerequisites